kavin256/trails/docs/api-contract.md

 **Sync Order of Operations:**

-The server processes batch sync requests in a specific order to prevent race conditions:
+The server processes batch sync requests in a specific order to prevent data loss:

 1. **Capture server state** (for incremental sync only): Before applying any client changes, the server captures what has changed since `lastSyncedAt`.
-This prevents concurrent edits (e.g., from Postman or another client) from being overwritten by the incoming client changes.
+This preserves concurrent edits (e.g., from Postman or another client) that happened while the client was offline.

-2. **Apply client changes**: The server processes all changes from the client and assigns new server timestamps.
+2. **Apply client changes with timestamp comparison**: For each client change:
+   - Compare client's `updatedAt` with server's existing `updatedAt`
+   - If **server has newer data**: Reject client's stale update, keep server's version
+   - If **server has older/same data**: Accept client's update, assign new server timestamp
+   - Track which trips were rejected due to stale data

 3. **Return appropriate changes**:
    - **First sync** (`lastSyncedAt = null`): Returns ALL trips including ones just created/updated
-   - **Incremental sync** (`lastSyncedAt = number`): Returns only the changes captured in step 1
+   - **Incremental sync** (`lastSyncedAt = number`): Returns:

-This ensures that if you edit a trip via the API (e.g., Postman) while a client is offline, the next sync will properly deliver that edit to the client, even if the client also has local changes to the same trip.
+     - Server changes from step 1 (edits from other clients/sources)
+     - Trips where client's data was rejected (client needs newer version)

+**Example Scenario:**

+1. Client syncs at T1, has trip with "Location A"
+2. Postman edits trip to "Location B" at T2 (T2 > T1)
+3. Client edits same trip to "Location C" offline (still has timestamp T1)
+4. Client syncs:
+   - Server captured "Location B" in step 1
+   - Server rejects "Location C" in step 2 (T1 < T2, stale data)
+   - Server returns "Location B" to client in step 3
+   - Client updates to "Location B" ✅ No data loss!

+This ensures that newer edits (from any source) are never overwritten by stale client data.

 ---